Q&A with New Hampshire Senator Robert “Bob” Clegg, R-Hudson

 It’s simple; we know insurance cost is increasing.
 They say it is going up because the amount of usage is increasing, such as testing for diabetes, hypertension, etc. So why not start performing procedures to slow that down?
 Weight-loss surgery is a perfect example of that.
 I can honestly say that I’ve saved the healthcare community at least $100,000 by having surgery.

 Also, and this one is important – forget the form letters or postcards.
 I’ll be completely honest with you.
 As an elected official, we take them for what they are.
 We simply pile up the pros and cons from the form letters and that’s the result.
 Personal letters are taken much more seriously.
 And I’ll tell you another thing – testify at a hearing.
-Let your elected official know what it means to you to be obese.
+Let your elected official know what it means to you to be affected by obesity.

 Everyone needs to band together and tell their story.
 Everything we bring to the legislature should always be focused on how we can save money.
 That is what they want to hear.
 Show them how treating your obesity will save the taxpayer money and they’ll listen.